 A beach is marked Green when single sample results show Enterococci counts below 104 cfu (colony forming units) / 100ml of water or when the geometric mean of 5 samples are fewer than 35 MPN (Most Probable Number) colonies of Enterococci per 100 ml of water.

 A beach is marked Red when two consecutive single sample results show Enterococci counts above 104 cfu/ 100 ml of water or when the geometric mean of 5 samples is greater than 35 MPN of Enterococci / 100 ml of water.

 A beach is marked Grey when there is no current or reliable monitoring information available.

 Please note: Vibrio vulnificus bacteria, also known as flesh eating disease, is a naturally occurring bacteria in some of Florida's waters.
 This bacteria can be lethal, especially when contracted by individuals with compromised immune systems.
 Concentrations of the bacteria are higher in the mouths of rivers near oceans.
 The bacteria is most dangerous when ingested in raw seafood but recent deaths have been attributed to individuals who have waded in water with broken skin.
 Beach goers are urged to use caution and consult a physician if you suspect you have come into contact with the bacteria.

-Dune Allen Beach is sampled from April 15th to November 1st.
+Dune Allen Beach is sampled weekly from March 1st to November 1st.